Does Roncalli offer bus transportation?

 How many services hours are required and where can I get more info on signing up for service hours?

-The following link takes you to a page that contains full details on the service hours requirements for all RHS students.
+The following link takes you to a page that contains full details on the service hours requirements for all Roncalli students.

 What if my child needs to leave during the day for an appointment?